 - Kennedy Krieger Institute provides interdisciplinary care to children, adolescents and many adults with disorders and injuries of the brain, spinal cord and musculoskeletal system through patient care, special education, research and professional training, and community programs.
 Patients come from all 50 states and more the 23 foreign countries for care.

 - Kennedy Krieger Institute specializes in diseases, injuries and disorders of the brain, spinal cord and musculoskeletal system that affect more than 1 in 6 children, including those with autism, cerebral palsy, Down syndrome, feeding and rare neurological disorders, muscular dystrophies, spina bifida and traumatic stress and other pediatric behavioral health issues.

 - The President & CEO of Kennedy Krieger Institute is Bradley (Brad) Schlaggar, MD, PhD.
 He was appointed in 2018 following the retirement of Dr. Gary Goldstein, who held the position since 1988.

-- Kennedy Krieger Institute cares for more than 24,000 patients and educates nearly 600 students and 1,000 trainees each year.
+- Kennedy Krieger Institute serves 27,000 patients and students and 1,000 trainees a year.

 - Kennedy Krieger Institute has 19 locations throughout the greater Baltimore-Washington, D.C. metro area including an inpatient hospital, outpatient clinics and special education schools.